MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Tee-Object.md

 `Tee-Object` returns the object that it redirects.

 ## NOTES

+PowerShell includes the following aliases for `Tee-Object`:

+- Windows:
+  - `tee`

 You can also use the `Out-File` cmdlet or the redirection operator, both of which save the output in a file but do not send it down the pipeline.